AvivBenchorin/CustomQueryList/README.md

 Feel free to modify and/or build upon this code to fit your specific usage and needs.

 # License
-This porgram is licensed under the Apache License Version 2.0.
+This program is licensed under the Apache License Version 2.0.
 A copy of the Apache 2.0 license can be found [here](https://github.com/AvivBenchorin/CustomQueryList/blob/main/LICENSE).